Board of Directors

 Robert E. Reid, Trainer/Director

-Robert Reid, Jr. is currently serving his second term as a Trainer/Director, but has already gained the experience necessary to work with the PTHA Board of Directors to move the organization forward.
+Robert “Butch” Reid, Jr. is currently serving his fourth term as a Trainer/Director, and so has gained the experience necessary to work with the PTHA Board of Directors to move the organization forward.
 He feels that it is imperative that the PTHA continue to work with track management to improve racing as a product so that Parx can again become viable without relying on subsidies from other forms of gambling.
 The State of Pennsylvania is under constant pressure for more revenue sources, so the legislature will continue to pursue the Race Horse Development Fund.
 Reid believes that unless it can be proven that the racing industry is viable, the state of racing in Pennsylvania is in jeopardy.

 Reid graduated from the University of Maryland with a degree in Business Administration, and subsequently worked for a few years at the Playboy Hotel & Casino in Atlantic City, trying many different jobs before he realized that he really wanted to go back to the racetrack, where his brother Mark was a trainer.
 Reid returned to the racetrack and earned his trainer’s license in 1983, where he saddled his first starter and winner, Slady’s Slug.
 In 2011, Reid was rewarded with his biggest success as a trainer, saddling Afleet Again to victory in the Breeders’ Cup Marathon at Churchill Downs.
-In 2012, he won his first Grade 1 with Poseidon’s Warrior in the Vanderbilt Handicap at Saratoga.
+In 2012, he won his first Grade 1 with Poseidon’s Warrior in the Vanderbilt Handicap at Saratoga, and has since won ten graded stakes.

-His wife, Virginia Reid, is his assistant, and his daughter, Whitney Reid Fink, is starting med school at Drexel University in August to be an oncology doctor.
+His wife, Virginia Reid, is his assistant, and his daughter, Whitney Reid Fink, is a Pediatrician who graduated from Drexel University.

 Nicholas Saponara was elected to his first term on the PTHA Board of Directors in 2014, and brings to the table an extensive resume: writer, handicapper, odds maker, horse owner, teacher, etc. He has been widely recognized in the harness world, including serving as the U.S. Harness Writer’s Association President from 1980-82.
 In 2004, he was inducted by his peers into the Communicator’s Hall of Fame, which was established to honor outstanding USHWA members.